Have you failed growing garlic? I have. No matter what I did, the stuff I bought at the store just didn’t turn out

 A pure-white hard-necked garlic with surprisingly chunky cloves for its size.
 It will also produce scapes in late spring which you can cut off and use in cooking.
 Usually quite easy to peel.

-This is my fourth season growing White Rocombole.
+This is my fifth season growing White Turban.